List of Castle characters: Javier Esposito

-Javier Esposito (Jon Huertas) is a bilingual (English and Spanish) detective who works in the homicide division with his partner, Kevin Ryan, as part of Beckett's team.
+Javier Esposito (portrayed by Jon Huertas) is a bilingual (English and Spanish) detective who works in the homicide division with his partner, Kevin Ryan, as part of Beckett's team.
 He is always ready with a sardonic comment to keep Beckett on her toes and enjoys the way Castle riles her.
 He and Ryan are best friends, even though they constantly argue about obscure facts.
 He was disappointed when Ryan felt obliged to ask his fiancée's brother to be his best man instead of him.
 It is implied in the pilot "Flowers for Your Grave" he is a fan of Shark Week, and in the season two episode "Den of Thieves", it is revealed that Esposito transferred out of the 54th Precinct and has been partnered with Ryan for three years prior to the pilot episode.
 In season three's "Poof, You're Dead", he and medical examiner Lanie Parish began a relationship that they believed was a secret.
 However, their relationship was common knowledge to the other characters, who were playing along out of respect for their privacy, and in the episode "Lucky Stiff", Ryan tells Esposito that everyone knows about the relationship.
 In the season four episode "Demons", Esposito reveals that he and Lanie are "taking a break" after an awkward incident on a double date.
 In "Almost Famous", it is implied that he was in the Green Berets; this point of Esposito's personal history is developed in subsequent episodes "Knockdown" and the two-episode arc "Set-Up" and "Countdown".
 In the episode "Kill Shot" he displays technical knowledge of military sniping and refers to his having served in a sniper unit, implying that he received training.

 In the season four finale, "Always", Esposito stands firmly behind Beckett as she decides to pursue the investigation of her mother's murder in secret because they fear that there would be other dirty cops in the precinct.
 This leads him to quarrel with Ryan who believes that they should come clean.
 After fighting with Maddox on the roof of a building, Beckett is saved by Ryan and Gates (whom Ryan had warned).
 Back at the precinct, Gates suspends Beckett and Esposito for their actions.
 Beckett then resigns, and Esposito refuses to talk to Ryan, just walking away as he tries to explain.
 Their friendship, however, is quickly renewed in season five.

 In season eight, Esposito and Ryan both take the sergeant's exam; although Esposito passed (and Ryan didn't), he is number 279 out of 300, which means his promotion will not be coming anytime soon.